 DMEXCO app: after Appstronauts redesign

 If you develop a mobile app for a big conference, you certainly don’t want it to be unhelpful.
-Especially if attendees are obliged to use it to enter the conference.
-At Appstronauts, we spotted DMEXCO app problems immediately and knew what to do to improve User Experience and make the app serve its purpose.
-That’s why we decided to prepare our proposition for DMEXCO mobile app redesign.
+Especially if attendees need it to enter the conference.
+At Appstronauts, we spotted DMEXCO app problems immediately.
+We knew what to do to improve User Experience and make the app serve its purpose.
+That’s why we decided to prepare our proposition for DMEXCO mobile app UI/UX redesign.

 At first, we listed all the essential app’s functionalities and created wireframes that depicted every screen needed.
 We kept it simple – with no unnecessary information and communicates, so as not to overwhelm users, which was the previous version’s problem.
-The navigation between screens was improved to make the UI more intuitive.
+Appstronauts developers improved the navigation between screens to make the UI more intuitive.
 Our designer took care of the visual side of the app.
 The old version was not so modern and mostly black and white.
 We added colours compatible with DMEXCO branding and made the app look light and contemporary.

-We improved the messenger from the visual side and designed it to act in the app.
+Our designers worked on the messenger from the visual side and designed it to act in the app.
 We also improved the looks of the user’s profile and login screen.
-We made it easier to search among attendees and look at their profiles.
-The schedule was simplified, made more transparent and easy-to-use; we also added a possibility to filter the appearances by language.
+Our team made it easier to search among attendees and look at their profiles.
+We simplified the schedule, made it more transparent and easy-to-use.
+Appstronauts team also added a possibility to filter the appearances by language.

 Check out the visual results of our redesign project at Behance and scroll here for more visuals: